nathan818fr/hipay-professional-sdk-js/README.md

 [HiPay Professional](https://hipay.com/en/hipay-professional) SDK for NodeJS.
-You can create orders (payment pages), capture or refund payments and securely decode callbacks (pingbacks) sent by Hipay.
+You can create orders (payment pages), capture or refund payments and securely decode callbacks (pingbacks) sent by HiPay.

 Note for TypeScript users:
 This module build and provide its TypeScript declarations files (.d.ts).